mdxtoc/qtpi/docs/qtpi_description.md

 	| `given` *N* `:` *T* `,` *N* `:` *T* `,` ... *N* `:` *T*

     * Gives names and types of processes that aren't defined in the program.
 This allows undefined processes like 'Win', 'Lose' and so on, which help you to work out how the system finishes from a print-out of the final state.
+(Now I have a library which includes output functions, this seems like an idea that could be dropped.)

 * Interface functions